-Mochi-tsuki, or pounding rice to make mochi (rice cakes), is an important traditional event in preparation for the New Year.
+Mochi-tsuki, or pounding rice to make mochi rice cakes, is an important traditional event in preparation for the New Year.
 It's usually performed at the end of the year, from around December 25 to 28.

-After the mochi are completed, some are set aside as divine offerings.
+After the mochi are made, some are set aside as divine offerings.
 The decorative kagami mochi - two flat, round mochi placed one on top of the other, with the lower mochi being slightly larger - represents the seat of the New Year deities.
 Even at room temperature, mochi will keep for a fairly long time.

 People start eating the homemade mochi with the dawning of the new year.
 They're usually cooked over a flame and flavored with soy sauce or are placed in a soup called zoni.
 The Japanese have traditionally believed that all material objects are imbued with spirits, and so by partaking of mochi - thought to symbolize the spirit of rice - they hoped themselves to gain the strength of these rice divinities.